erikus/blog/content/eg.md

 +++

-If you are willing to make large scale refactoring in your Go programs, automating the refactoring tasks is more diserable than manual editing. `eg` is a program allows you to perform transformations based on template Go files.
+If you are willing to make large scale refactoring in your Go programs, automating the refactoring tasks is more desirable than manual editing. `eg` is a program that allows you to perform transformations based on template Go files.

 To install the tool, run the following: